ethereum/trin/book/src/developers/core_concepts/cryptographic_accumulator.md

 First, the most recent block hash at the tip of the accumulator must be known.

-This is easy, as the the accumulator only needs to cover pre-merge blocks.
+This is easy, as the accumulator only needs to cover pre-merge blocks.
 The final pre-merge block (last Proof of Work block) hash is known and never needs to be updated.

 ## Proofs